Residence for schoolgirls in Istmina: “Casa Hogar Niña María”

 Who takes care of the girls in their residence?

-In addition, the girls are assisted by a tutor who helps them with their studies.
-This is important because most of the girls have not received adequate schooling in their home communities and Spanish is not their mother tongue.
+In addition, the girls have a tutor who supports them in their learning.
+This is important because most of the girls have not received an adequate education in their home towns and Spanish is not their first language, so many have learning difficulties.

-But not only the nuns and the tutor are there for the girls: More than 15 volunteers in Istmina take care of them.
-They celebrate each of the girls’ birthdays, organize parties for Halloween and Christmas, provide school supplies and clothing, and take the girls to the movies.
+But not only Benposta and the tutor are there for the girls: More than 15 volunteers in Istmina take care of them.
+For example, they celebrate each of the girls’ birthdays, organize parties for Halloween and Christmas, provide school supplies and clothing, and take the girls to the cinema.